-The work of the Advice Hub is insured by our Professional Indemnity Insurance policy currently held with Advice UK Insurance Services to the sum of £1 million.
+The work of the Advice Hub is insured by the Union's Professional Indemnity Insurance policy currently held with Advice UK to the sum of £1 million.
 We have incurred no professional indemnity claims in the last 5 years and there are no existing circumstances that may give rise to a PII claim.